timvieira/arsenal/README.rst

     A "dumping ground" for odd and ends.
 I normally drop things in here and later move them elsewhere if the turn out to be useful.

-- automain.py
-    Automatically constructs a "main function" for any module which calls the automain function.

 - robust.py
     utilities such as ``timelimit`` and ``retry`` to help "robustify" your code.